How to Update Apps on Your Android

 Force an update

 If an app won’t update, or you have problems accessing it, you may need to force an automatic update.
-Google Play Services provides the core functionality of apps, allowing you to use a single login credentials across many devices.
+Google Play Services provides the core functionality of apps, allowing you to use a single login credential across many devices.
 By default, these services will update on their own, but sometimes there will be an issue and you’ll need to manually update them.
 To force an update, open the Google Play Store and look for the Update option.

 If you’ve been waiting for an update, you can do several things to force an automatic update.
 First, check your Settings for the version of Google Play Store.
 If it’s outdated, check your settings to remove any data that may prevent a complete update.
-If that doesn’t work, try manually downloading the update APK.
+If that doesn’t work, try manually downloading the updated APK.
 Once the new version is installed, force an update for apps on Google Play.
 The Google Play Store updates automatically, but you may want to force it.

 Force an automatic update: This feature is not currently available for all apps on Google Play, and developers must join a partner program to use it.
 This program was designed to force apps to get updates automatically.
-It used to force users to download new versions of apps.
+It is used to force users to download new versions of apps.
 In some cases, it would also force users to download the updates, but this wasn’t available to everyone.
 This new method is available to all Android users, but not all of them will have access to it.

 Another way to force an update for apps on Google Play is to use the KM console on an Android device.
 If you are using an Android Enterprise device, you can set the Force Update App to automatically download and install new updates when the device idles.
 You can also configure the Start Time and Duration to specify a specific idling time during which the update will begin.
 This setting is relative to your location.

 If you don’t want your users to update your app, you can manually force an update using Inline Updates.
-The new API also allows you to use background force-install, full screen blocking messages, and custom update flows to force a user to install an update.
+The new API also allows you to use background force-install, full-screen blocking messages, and custom update flows to force a user to install an update.
 It’s best for updates that are critical to the app’s functionality.
 If you’re unsure of the best way to force an automatic update, try these methods instead.

 Disable auto-updates for specific apps